hahs-mobility/knowledge-hub/docs/guides/aws-privatelink-connection/step-by-step/index.md

       - The service provider gives you a Service Name and a Private DNS Name (for example, api.partner.com).

-      - For this connection to work, both endpoints need to be in the same `AWS Region`, for multi region please follow this [documentation](https://aws.amazon.com/pt/blogs/networking-and-content-delivery/introducing-cross-region-connectivity-for-aws-privatelink/)
+      - For this connection to work, both endpoints need to be in the same `AWS Region`, for cross-region please follow this [documentation](https://aws.amazon.com/pt/blogs/networking-and-content-delivery/introducing-cross-region-connectivity-for-aws-privatelink/)

 ## Obtain Service Information